pallets-eco/flask-security/docs/features.rst

 determines which primary authentication mechanisms require a second factor.
 By default limited to ``email`` and ``password`` (if two-factor is enabled).

+Be aware that by default, the :py:data:`SECURITY_US_SETUP_URL` endpoint is protected with a freshness check (see :meth:`flask_security.auth_required`) which means it requires a session cookie to function properly.
+This is true even if using JSON payload or token authentication.
+If you disable the freshness check then sessions aren't required.

 `Current Limited Functionality`:

     * Change password does not work if a user registers without a password.
 However